lob/lob-openapi/README.md

 To contribute, whether adding / modifying an endpoint or working on the tooling, start by making a branch.
 (As we build out the full tooling in the roadmap, everything will key off of the branch name, although that is not currently relevant.)

+If you are adding a new endpoint, keep your work in the branch until the feature is shipped in `lob-api` (talk to DevEx about details - we're working through this process and would like to discuss workflow details!)
+We're actively building out tooling to support API driven design at present.
+Take a look at the [mock](MOCKING.md) server documentation.

+Whether for a new or an existing endpoint, you'll want to add contract tests (discussed briefly below).

 This project uses CI/CD; as you push your branch to github, github actions will run tests and, if those tests pass, build release artifacts (bundled spec, postman collection, ...) and push them